common-workflow-language/cwl-website/content/README.md

 <a id="general"></a>
 ### General

+* Mini Gallery logo heights
 * Make homepage feature boxes clickable?
 If so, where do they link to?
-* Mini Users Gallery styles flexbox hanging row issue
-* Mini Gallery not picking up sub-adopter logos
 * Site Logo Height issue between 1117-1169px
 * Update EDITING doc
 * Content check should be done to make sure tables on Implementations page and elsewhere are up to date